paapaabdullahm/php-fpm/README.md

 ### With docker-compose and nginx proxy

+- Step 1: Create a network
+    `$ docker network create proxy-tier`

-- Step 1: cd into your app's directory
+- Step 2: cd into your app's directory
     `$ cd my-app`

-- Step 2: Create a network
-    `$ docker network create proxy-tier`

 - Step 3: Create your docker-compose file
     `$ touch docker-compose`

-- Step 4: Open file and save the following content to it
+- Step 4: Open file and add the following content to it

     ```yml
     version: '2.1'